pasttheboundaries/ptbappstats/README.md

 #Limitations:

-1) Stats instances use decoration taime to apply metrics.
+1) Stats instances use decoration time to apply metrics.
 This will be projected to the dump file.
 If the code changes and one of the stat decorations is removed this will also cause disappearing the sstat from the dump file.
 <span style="color:lightblue">Be sure to save a copy of the dump file before changing the code (before removing stats decorations).</span>